yuno-payments/yuno-docs/docs/Payment Features/account-funding-transactions-afts.md

 ---
 ## Introduction

-**Account Funding Transactions (AFT)** are financial transactions that facilitate the transfer of funds between payment accounts.
-They are widely used to load or top up user accounts, digital wallets, perform internal fund transfers within a payment platform.
+Account funding transactions (AFTs) are financial operations that enable the transfer of funds between payment accounts.
+They are commonly used to load or top up user accounts, digital wallets, or to perform internal fund transfers within a payment platform.

-AFTs are a core component of payment orchestration systems, enabling efficient and secure movement of money across accounts.
+AFTs play a key role in payment orchestration systems, allowing for efficient and secure movement of money across different accounts.

 ## What is an AFT?

-An **AFT (Account Funding Transaction)** is a type of transaction designed for:
+An account funding transaction (AFT) is a specific type of transaction used for:

 * **Loading funds** into user accounts or digital wallets.
 * **Transferring funds** between accounts within the same platform.
-* **Depositing money** into commercial or personal accounts.
-Remittances included.
+* **Depositing money** into commercial or personal accounts, including remittances.

-AFTs leverage traditional payment networks (e.g., Visa, Mastercard, ACH) to process transactions quickly and securely while optimizing costs.
+AFTs use established payment networks (such as Visa, Mastercard, or ACH) to process transactions quickly, securely, and cost-effectively.

-### Types of AFT Transactions
+### Types of AFT transactions

+Account funding transactions (AFTs) can be categorized into two main types, depending on the direction of the fund movement:

-1. **Funding transactions**:
+1. **Funding transactions**
-   * Transfer funds into an account from a debit/credit card or bank account.
+   Transfer funds into an account from a debit card, credit card, or bank account.
-   * Example: A user loads their digital wallet using their debit card.
+   *Example: A user loads their digital wallet using their debit card.*

-2. **Withdrawal transactions**:
+2. **Withdrawal transactions**
-   * Move funds from a user account back to their bank account or card.
+   Move funds from a user account back to their bank account or card.
-   * Example: A user transfers money from their digital wallet to their bank account.
+   *Example: A user transfers money from their digital wallet to their bank account.*

 ## Integration

-To perform an AFT, you will need to send a request to our [Payments API](ref:create-payment) with the `additional_data.order.account_funding` object specifying the `sender` and`beneficiary` data.
+To perform an AFT, send a request to the [payments API](ref:create-payment) including the `additional_data.order.account_funding` object.
+This object must specify both the `sender` and `beneficiary` details.

+> **Note:**
-Each credit card scheme might require different information about the recipient and the sender, depending on the operating region and transaction category.
+> The required information for the sender and beneficiary may vary depending on the card scheme, region, and transaction type.

 ```Text Example
 [...]